 The organization exists to assist in the advancement of medical science; to improve the delivery of medical care in Jefferson Parish; to provide timely health education and information to the people and physicians of Jefferson Parish; to render medical services to the people of Jefferson Parish in times of disaster; to further medical education; and to work with and support other medical societies of the State of Louisiana, the Louisiana State Medical Society, and the American Medical Association.

-JPMS can help you find a doctor and provides information on our doctors, educational meetings, and quarterly newsletters.
+JPMS can help you find a doctor and provides information on our doctors, educational meetings, and newsletters.
 An important function of the organization is acting as liaison with other professional medical associations such as the American Medical Association (AMA) and Louisiana State Medical Society to provide government/industry leaders with impartial information relevant to Louisiana physician/patient issues.

 Some issues this group has tackled are: JPMS endorsed water fluoridation and the K.O. polio immunization drive that resulted in 90% of children and adults being vaccinated in the early 1960s.
 The excess funds from that drive were used to underwrite D-T immunizations.
 In 1993, JPMS worked with the Parish Council to pass a smoking ordinance for Jefferson Parish.
 After Katrina, the JPMS helped members rebuild their practices so Jefferson Parish residents could have access to medical care.